HOW TO START A SPORTSWEAR BRAND — updated 2021

 Take care of your customers.
 You make your garments so that your customers can have them for their intended need.
 Don’t disappoint them, put yourself in their shoes and just see how you can help them.
 How will you handle complaints, returns, delays?
 Talk to your customers, put your ego aside, and use the information to make even better products in the future.

 This 18 step overview gives you an idea of what is involved in starting up your own sportswear brand.
-Visit apparelentrepreneurship.com and get tools, resources, courses and guidance to start a profitable business.
-If you need help with design and product development, visit KrissCo — apparel business & design consulting firm.
-We’ll help you make your idea into a product, create tech packs, source materials and manufacturers or with a turn-key solution.
-If you have any questions, please drop me a line at email@example.com.
+Visit apparelentrepreneurship.com and get tools, resources, courses and guidance for a DIY approach of starting a profitable apparel business.
+If you need help with business strategy, design/product development and sustainability implementation visit KrissCo — the internationally renowned apparel business & design consulting firm.
+We’ll help make your idea into successful products, create tech packs, source materials and manufacturers or deliver a turn-key solution, a one-stop shop where you bring the idea, and we make it happen.
+If you have any questions, please drop me a line at firstname.lastname@example.org